Tanaguru/cf7-tanaguru/README.md

 The main message should be at the top of the form to be logical.

+#### What we have done

-**What we have done:** we decided to move focus on the main message (that must be at the top of the form) in order to be sure that the message will be read by screen readers and so, users are at the right place to go again inside the form to fix their errors.
+We decided to move focus on the main message (that must be at the top of the form) in order to be sure that the message will be read by screen readers and so, users are at the right place to go again inside the form to fix their errors.

 1. Move the `[response]` short code in our form administration at the top of the form (before writing fields) (**don't forget to do it as a developer**);
 1. Remove the `role="alert"` and `aria-hidden="true"` attribute from the main message container that is visible;